Manufacturing Automation Requires Lots of Data To Work Properly

 This is the imperative part of automated manufacturing lines, cells, and processes.
 There must be a point where manufacturers close that gap on the knowledge and insights that humans provided and the value that machines bring to the business.
 This means one simple thing… more data collection and more analysis of the data that is significant to every cell, machine, and job role.

 The more manufacturers automate, the more they need data analytics.
 Humans and automation should go hand in hand, one should not be without the other.
 (Don’t worry, human jobs aren’t going anywhere.
 Robot automation can actually create more jobs!)
-Manufacturers will need good analytics to be able to understand if something is right or wrong.
+Manufacturers need good analytics to be able to understand if something is right or wrong.
 Robots don’t inherently understand when something is not performing well or is trending towards a shutdown.

 Humans monitoring the same things do a much better job of this “out of the box” (humor me with that one).
 Toyota even references automation with a human touch when describing The Toyota Way.
 “In the Toyota Way,” author Jeffrey K. Liker explains, “it’s the people who bring the system to life: working, communicating, resolving issues, and growing together.”
 Even further, “It encourages, supports, and in fact demands employee involvement.”